breezy-codes/Zero-Knowledge-Proofs/content/Schnorr/intro.md

-# Introduction to Schnorr Signatures in Zero-Knowledge Proofs
+# Intro to Schnorr in ZKP

 Schnorr signatures are a type of digital signature scheme that is widely used in cryptography.
 They are known for their simplicity, efficiency, and strong security properties.
 In the context of zero-knowledge proofs (ZKPs), Schnorr signatures play a crucial role in enabling secure and private transactions.